BerkeleyLab/upcxx/docs/implementation-defined.md

 ## Experimental Features ##

-Several undocumented, experimental features are implemented in the `upcxx::experimental` namespace.
+Several unspecified, experimental features are implemented in the `upcxx::experimental` namespace.
 These include the following:

   * broadcast of Serializable but non-TriviallySerializable values: